Home » You Are Bold When You Bold Your Email

 Then, if you turn that bolded word to red text — Yikes!
 Bolding plus red definitely emphasizes those words even further.
 Then add multiple !!! or ??? and you are relaying an aggressive tone.

 Here’s the thing.
-You cannot control the level of emphasis perceived by the recipient.
+While you obviously want to add emphasis, you cannot control the level of emphasis the recipient perceives.
 So, plan on the person on the other side to perceive that emphasis X10 your intent.

-Ensure that this emotional and emphasized tone is what you want to relay before hitting send.
-To say after the fact that you “didn’t mean it that way” is a cop-out.
+You need to ensure that this emotional and emphasized tone is what you want to relay before hitting send.
+To say after the fact that you “didn’t mean it that way” is a cop-out, and no one will believe you anyway.

 Own it.

-Claiming you didn’t mean it simply reflects you cannot stand behind your comments.
-And what did you mean to say when you composed that email?
+Claiming you didn’t mean it simply reflects that you cannot stand behind your comments.
+Then, explaining what you meant to say when you composed that email specifically in that manner will compromise your commentary.

-Otherwise, why did you put those specific words in bold?
+Otherwise, why did you put those exact words in bold?
 Why did you change them to red?

 Emotionally charged emails often include bolding certain words or phrases.
-This is because the sender wants to make sure the other side is clear about how strongly they feel at that moment in time.
+The sender wants to make sure the other side understands how strongly they feel at that moment in time.

 Word of Advice